r4victor/tenthousandmeters/content/blog/python_bts_05.md

 };
 ```

 The `ptr` field of the `_PyOpcache_LoadGlobal` struct points to the actual result of `LOAD_GLOBAL`.
 The cache is maintained per instruction number.
 Another array in a code object called `co_opcache_map` maps each instruction in the bytecode to its index minus one in `co_opcache`.
 If an instruction is not `LOAD_GLOBAL`, it maps the instruction to `0`, which means that the instruction is never cached.
 The size of the cache doesn't exceed 254.
-If bytecode contains more than 254 `LOAD_GLOBAL` instructions, `co_opcache_map` maps extra instructions to `0` as well.
+If the bytecode contains more than 254 `LOAD_GLOBAL` instructions, `co_opcache_map` maps extra instructions to `0` as well.

 If the VM finds a value in the cache when it executes `LOAD_GLOBAL`, it makes sure that the `f_global` and `f_builtins` dictionaries haven't been modified since the last time the value was looked up.
 This is done by comparing `globals_ver` and `builtins_ver` with `ma_version_tag` of the dictionaries.
 The `ma_version_tag` field of a dictionary changes each time the dictionary is modified.
 See [PEP 509](https://www.python.org/dev/peps/pep-0509/) for more details.